Assisted Living for Seniors with Disabilities

 Types of Assisted Living for Seniors with Disabilities

 Title II of the ADA, passed in 1990, demands equal housing opportunities for disabled people at state and local levels.
-Since the ADA was passed, housing and housing options have increased and improved dramatically for people with disabilities, including older adults.
-Entrances to most senior housing options now include ramps and handrails, and those with multiple stories have elevators.
+Since the ADA passed, housing and housing options have increased and improved dramatically for people with disabilities, including older adults.
+Entrances to most senior housing options now include ramps and handrails.
+Those with multiple stories have elevators.

 Today, housing options for older adults with disabilities include: